December 30, 2019Where Do You See Big Data and Analytics in 2020?

 AtScale helps enterprises to get the most from their data lake.
-Drawing from our experience working with different enterprises and their different levels of Big Data maturity we introduced the 6 principles of modern data architecture:
+Drawing from our experience working with different enterprises and their different levels of Big Data maturity we introduced the data architecture principles:

 - Treat data as a shared asset

 - Provide the right consumption interfaces

 - Have one common vocabulary

 The goal of implementing Big Data can be a daunting task; however, when properly executed, Big Data has the potential to transform an organization’s ability to manage structured and unstructured data at scale.

 A leader in the IoT industry wants to evaluate performance of their new energy efficient thermostat.
 To evaluate the results, they must collect several distinct data points, ranging from weather data, indoor and outdoor humidity levels, and air conditioning or furnace run time.
 This data comes in different formats and can also be collected in real time.

 In the past, they stored this data in multiple traditional relational databases.
 It was then aggregated on each machine and transferred to a centralized location.
 This ETL process was costly and time consuming.